-Located on Broadhall Way it has been the home of Stevenage FC – or Stevenage Borough, prior to promotion to the Football League in 2010 – since 1980.
+Located on Broadhall Way, it has been the home of Stevenage FC since 1980.

-The stadium comprises four stands as described below.
+The stadium comprises of four stands as described below.

 The West Stand is an all-seater stand which holds 1,800 fans as well as housing our executive hospitality boxes, press areas, tunnel and of course changing rooms.
 The club shop and ticket office are also located on the outside of this stand.